Saivarun99/Rock-Papers-and-Scissors-game/README.md

 # Rock-Papers-and-Scissors-game

-Created a basic Rock, Paper and Scissors game, Completely coded in HTML, CSS and Vanilla Javascript without using any libraries.
+Created a basic Rock, Paper and Scissors game, Completely coded in HTML, CSS and Vanilla Javascript without using any libraries,

-This invloves basic DOM Manipulation and some basic Javascript functionalities
+This invloves basic DOM Manipulation and some basic Javascript functionalities,